 But go further inland and it's not just all malls and suburban sprawl.
-With almost 12,300 acres of protected parkland, Staten Island is rightly known as the greenest borough and boasts some of the most beautiful parks in the city, such as the Staten Island Greenbelt, home to the Carousel for All Children as well as living history museum, Historic Richmond Town.
-Staten Island also has plenty of fun indoor play spaces, including one of NYC's few remaining roller rinks, and even a trampoline park.
-And there are lots of culture spots, too, like the Snug Harbor Cultural Center & Botanical Garden and small, esoteric museums located in lovely historic homes like the Alice Austen House.
-While a car is helpful in terms of getting around, we actually do have public transportation.
+With almost 12,300 acres of protected parkland, Staten Island is rightly known as the greenest borough and boasts some of the most beautiful parks in the city, such as the Staten Island Greenbelt, home to the Carousel for All Children as well as living history museum Historic Richmond Town.
+Staten Island also has plenty of fun indoor play spaces, a great old-school roller rink, and even a trampoline park.
+There are lots of culture spots, too, like the Snug Harbor Cultural Center & Botanical Garden and museums located in lovely historic homes like the Alice Austen House.
+And while a car is helpful in terms of getting around, we actually do have public transportation.
 Check out the top 51 things to do in Staten Island with kids.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 1. Go on a daycation at the attraction-packed Snug Harbor Cultural Center & Botanical Garden, home to the serene NY Chinese Scholar's Garden and a Heritage Farm.

 Get geeky at the science festival at Staten Island Children's Museum.
 Photo courtesy of the museum

 2. Explore the interactive Staten Island Children’s Museum, also located in Snug Harbor.